A Collector's Guide to the Folio Society Rainbow Fairy Books

 About the book: The Olive Fairy Book was published in 1907 and includes stories from Turkey, India, Denmark, Armenia, the Sudan.
 In ‘The Satin Surgeon’, a resourceful princess outwits her wicked sister with an artful disguise.
 Little Maia’s adventures take her high above the Earth, carried by a swallow, while the Green Knight is saved from death by a soup made from snakes.
 ‘The Story of Little King Loc’ was adapted by Andrew Lang’s wife from L’Abeille, written by the French poet M. Anatole France.

-The book is introduced by Jane Yolen, author of over 300 children’s books.
+The FS edition is introduced by Jane Yolen, author of over 300 children’s books.
 Kate Baylay’s exotic Art Deco-inspired illustrations are a captivating accompaniment to the stories.
 A dragon curls around the balustrades of a beautiful palace, the lovely Dorani flies across a starry sky, the Boy who Found Fear at Last frees a sinking ship from a mischievous sea-maiden.
 The tales are also interspersed with intricate black-and-white drawings by the artist.

 About the book: The Lilac Fairy Book was the last in the original coloured fairy book series and was published in 1910.
 As usual, it contains stories from around the world, including Portugal, Ireland, Wales.
 ‘The Brown Bear of Norway’ is actually an Irish tale that echoes ‘Beauty and the Beast’.
 Another derives from the Welsh Mabinogion and tells an Arthurian legend, ‘The Winning of Olwen’.
 ‘The Heart of a Monkey’ is a Swahili tale about a wily shark and a courteous but sharp-witted monkey.